Taming Latency-Memory Trade-Off in MoE-Based LLM Serving via Fine-Grained Expert Offloading

 where $\textit{score}$ is the cosine similarity score computed in Equations~\ref{eq:score-sem} and \ref{eq:score-map}.
 Given searched $\mathbf{P}_l$, we find the set of experts to prefetch $E_{\textit{prefetch}}$ by iteratively picking the expert with the highest probability from $\mathbf{P}_l = \{p_{l,1}, \ldots, p_{l,j}, \ldots, p_{l,J}\}$ until the summed probability of $E_{\textit{prefetch}}$ exceeds $\delta_l$:

 where $K$ is the number of experts needed to activate per layer (\eg, \mixtral activates two experts per layer).
 Constraint~\ref{eq:expert-prefetch-set-constraint-1} requires the total probability of selected experts to prefetch per layer to be greater than $\delta_l$.
-Constraint~\ref{eq:expert-prefetch-set-constraint-2} represents the minimum amount of selected experts must be larger than the number of experts to activate required by the \MoE model.
-Intuitively, we assign higher $\delta$ to low-score expert maps so that more experts are prefetched to mitigate mispredictions and assign lower $\delta$ for high-score expert maps to reduce memory footprint.
+Constraint~\ref{eq:expert-prefetch-set-constraint-2} represents the minimum number of selected experts must be larger than the number of experts to activate required by the \MoE model.
+Intuitively, we assign a higher $\delta$ to low-score expert maps so that more experts are prefetched to mitigate mispredictions and assign a lower $\delta$ for high-score expert maps to reduce the memory footprint.
 Experts with higher probabilities are prioritized to be prefetched.

-\textbf{Asynchronous expert map matching and prefetching.} Existing studies~\cite{eliseev2023fast,xue2024moe} predict and prefetch experts synchronously during inference, severely hindering the inference performance.
+\textbf{Asynchronous expert map searching and prefetching.} Existing studies~\cite{eliseev2023fast,xue2024moe} predict and prefetch experts synchronously during inference, severely hindering the inference performance.
 For example, MoE-Infinity~\cite{xue2024moe} cannot compute forward functions before finishing expert prediction and prefetching at every \MoE layer~\cite{moe-infinity-code}.
-To minimize the system overhead and inference latency, we decouple the map matching and expert prefetching from the inference process using an asynchronous Publisher-Subscriber architecture (Figure~\ref{fig:design-map-search}).
-The Expert Map Store is a message broker that keeps messages from both the inference process and the Expert Map Matcher.
+To minimize the system overhead and inference latency, we decouple the map searching and expert prefetching from the inference process using an asynchronous Publisher-Subscriber architecture (Figure~\ref{fig:design-map-search}).
+The Expert Map Store is a message broker that keeps messages from both the inference process and the Expert Map Searcher.
 As the inference proceeds, \sys's inference process continuously publishes and writes the inference contexts (\ie, semantic embeddings and expert probability distributions) to the Expert Map Store.
-At the same time, the Expert Map Matcher subscribes to the context data, matches expert maps based on new context data, and prefetches experts to the Expert Cache in an asynchronous manner.
+At the same time, the Expert Map Searcher subscribes to the context data, searches expert maps based on new context data, and prefetches experts to the Expert Cache in an asynchronous manner.